Walter McCarty: Coaching career

 In a statement, UE school officials said that McCarty had been counseled the previous year for inappropriate behavior, and had taken part in Title IX training.
 The statement added that while the investigation would continue, "the facts uncovered thus far" demanded McCarty's immediate firing.

 In a letter to the university community obtained by local NBC affiliate WFIE-TV, UE president Christopher Pietruszkiewicz said that the investigation had uncovered "persistent and troublesome facts" about McCarty's behavior, and that McCarty had allegedly attempted to "improperly influence witnesses."
-Based on this and other incidents, Pietruszkiewicz and other school officials concluded that it was "untenable" for McCarty to remain as head coach.
+Based on this and other incidents, Pietruszkiewicz and other school officials decided that even though the investigation was still underway, McCarty had violated the terms of his contract, making it "untenable" for him to remain as head coach.
 Both the university's statement and the letter from Pietruszkiewicz said, "There is no place at UE for any behavior by any university employee or student that jeopardizes the safety and security of others."
 In April 2021, a former student sued the university and McCarty alleging he sexually assaulted her.

 In the midst of the firing, supporters of McCarty also shared their suspicions that three hours after they fired McCarty, the University of Evansville hired new head coach Todd Lickliter to a multi-year contract.

+McCarty was hired as head coach of the Ostioneros de Guaymas, a Mexican team in the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
+The following year, he took over the Rayos de Hermosillo and led the team to an appearance in the CIBACOPA finals.

+In September 2023, McCarty was hired as the head coach of the Freseros de Irapuato in the Liga Nacional de Baloncesto Profesional (LNBP).
+He returned for his second season with the Rayos de Hermosillo in 2024.